ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 2. If Address is captured the country can add a validation for Proof of Address.

 #### 3.2.2.2 Introducer Validation

+When a Minor needs to be registered, the system mandates the capture of the UIN or RID and biometrics of an Introducer (Parent or Guardian).
+In Registration Processor, this data is used to Authenticate the Introducer.

 #### 3.2.2.3 Deduplication – Demographic, Biometrics
 Deduplication is the process to find a duplicate by comparing the individual’s details (biometric and demographic data) with the data stored in the system for which UIN has been generated or yet to be generated.
 #### A. Demographic deduplication